SiLab-Bonn/pixel_clusterizer/README.md

 The stable code is hosted on PyPI and can be installed by typing:

-pip install pyPixelClusterizer
+pip install pixel_clusterizer

 # Usage

 import numpy as np

-from pyPixelClusterizer.hit_clusterizer import HitClusterizer
+from pixel_clusterizer.clusterizer import HitClusterizer

-from pyPixelClusterizer import data_struct
+from pixel_clusterizer import data_struct

 hits = np.ones(shape=(3, ), dtype=data_struct.HitInfo)  # create some data